by Farrah Serroukh and Louise Johns-Shepherd

-The Reflecting Realities report, identifies and evaluates representation within picture books, fiction and non-fiction for ages 3–11 and provides a benchmark to track and understand progress.
-Each report provides guidance informed by what we have observed in the titles submitted in each cycle.
+There are now six Reflecting Realities reports.These reports, identify and evaluate representation within picture books, fiction and non-fiction for ages 3–11 and provide a benchmark to track and understand progress.
+Each report provides guidance informed by what we observe in the titles submitted in each cycle.
 This guidance is devised to support both producers and consumers of children’s literature to be more critically reflective.
 This in turn enables publishers to produce better quality inclusive literature and teachers to be more considered in their curation of their book stock.

-We have outlined the methodology in every report and we have a steering group of eminent people who work in this field who scrutinise our work.
-We want to be transparent so we have summarised our methodology and our process in detail here for readers who are new to this work.
+From the first publication, we have shared the methodology we use and we have a steering group of eminent, people who work in this field who scrutinise our work.
+We want to continue to be transparent so we have summarised our methodology and our process in detail here for readers who are new to this work.

 1. We invite UK Publishers of Children’s Literature to identify, collate and submit every title in their stock catalogue that:

-We work with all the UK publishers of children’s books every day, so we first send out an email to the person they have given us as a contact asking for the information.
-We let the Heads of the Publishing Houses know that we are doing this.
+Our sample of publishers is based on those listed in the Writers and Artists Year book.
+This list is then cross-checked with the Publishers Association.
+We work with the majority of UK publishers of children’s books every day.
+So once we have reviewed the Writers and Artists Year book and Publisher Association records, we send out an email to our established key contact for each publisher to ask for the information we require.
+We let the Heads of the Publishing Houses large and small know that we are doing this.
 In the years before the pandemic, we also invited all publishers to a meeting where we could explain the criteria again and talk to them about the process.
-We check our list every year with the list of UK publishers in the Writers and Artists Year book and with the Publishers Association and make sure we haven’t missed any out.
 We count the publishers by ‘house’, keeping all imprints under the publishing house they are listed as.
 For example, we count Puffin and Ladybird as being part of the Penguin Random House output and Wayland as part of Hachette.

-We give publishers a deadline date and once that date is past, we follow up with every publisher who hasn’t submitted anything to make sure they don’t have anything to submit which could be the case.
+We give publishers a deadline date, once that date is past, we follow up with every publisher who hasn’t submitted anything.
+This is to make sure they don’t have anything to submit which might be the case.
 We make sure we are inclusive of smaller publishers, allowing them to submit pdfs rather than hard copies.
 During the pandemic all publishers submitted their books as pdfs.

 3. Once we have all the submissions together our team read every single book.
 They apply questions from an analysis framework which is structured to enable us to consider how many Black, Asian and Minority Ethnic characters are featured in each book, their position in the narrative, their degree of agency and the quality of the representation both in the text and in illustrations.
-This analysis framework was developed with our Steering Group before the first survey and is designed to ensure a consistency of approach across the review team each year and help us to effectively review the extent and quality of ethnic minority representation in each title.
+This analysis framework was developed with our Steering Group before the first survey and is designed to ensure a consistency of approach across the review team each year.
+The framework helps us to effectively review the extent and quality of ethnic minority representation in each title.

 5. Once every book has been reviewed, we collate and review the data generated from the review process.
 This is a long and careful process which looks for trends and analyses the quality of portrayals of characters of colour as well as determining the headline numbers.